Politics of France: National Assembly

 The National Assembly sits in the Palais Bourbon, by the Seine.

 The National Assembly is the principal legislative body.
 Its 577 deputies are directly elected for five-year terms in local majority votes, and all seats are voted on in each election.

 The National Assembly may force the resignation of the government by voting a motion of censure.
 For this reason, the prime minister and their government are necessarily from the dominant party or coalition in the assembly.
 In the case of a president and assembly from opposing parties, this leads to the situation known as cohabitation.
 While motions of censure are periodically proposed by the opposition following government actions that it deems highly inappropriate, they are usually purely rhetorical; party discipline ensures that, throughout a parliamentary term, the government is never overthrown by the Assembly provided that the governing party/coalition has a working majority in the Chamber (which is no longer the case for the current ruling coalition as a result of the 2022 legislative election).

 Latest election

-The June 2022 legislative election saw President Macron's centrist coalition (ENS) losing its working majority in the National Assembly: enjoying a 115-seat majority before the election, the governing coalition was reduced to being the largest bloc in a hung parliament, falling 38 short of an overall majority.

-By contrast, a far-left-to-centre-left coalition (NUPES) increased its total number of seats to 151 and a right-wing populist party (RN) won a record number of seats, going from 8 to 89 MPs, thus becoming the largest opposition party in Parliament.

-A centre-right-to-right-wing party (LR) was left holding the balance of power in this hung parliament.